Tillett/Game-Playing-with-Machine-Learning/README.md

 Pop the code into a folder, start up a new game and once the level starts, run the main script through FCEUX.
 You can speed up the Emulation using the Turbo function in FCEUX.
 Level 1-1 can be completed too easily just based on random chance alone, so I recommend playing up to level 1-2 and starting the script.
-As of now the Genetic Algorithm converges on a solution in around 16 generations for Level 1-2.
+As of now our Genetic Algorithm converges on a solution in around 16 generations for Level 1-2.
 Results may vary though.
+SMB is still being tested.

 For Super Mario World
 1. Bizhawk Emulator - http://tasvideos.org/BizHawk/ReleaseHistory.html